 - a.
-Test: all the graded components of a course. - b.
-Partial mark: a test may consist of several test components which are all assessed with a mark.
-This is a partial mark.
-A partial mark may relate to a test, a paper, a substantial assignment or a combination of several smaller assignments which together result in one partial mark. - c.
-Valid mark: a valid mark is a result that fulfils the minimum standard of 4.0 or 5.5.
-A valid mark is not necessarily the same as a passing mark. - d.
-Corrector: tutor or PhD candidate who, within the frameworks adopted by the coordinator, assists in assessing test components taken by a student. - e.
-Digital learning environment: the systems used within EUR and ESSB such as (but not limited to) Canvas, MyEUR, Osiris, digital test system - f.
+Valid mark: a valid mark is a result that fulfils the minimum standard as defined in the program's EER.
+A valid mark is not necessarily the same as a passing mark. - b.
+Valid partial mark: a valid grade for a subtest belonging to an examination component that meets the minimum standard as described in Article 15 of these Rules and Regulations. - c.
+Corrector: tutor, PhD candidate or other academic staff who, within the frameworks adopted by the coordinator, assists in assessing test components taken by a student. - d.
+Digital learning environment: the systems used within EUR and ESSB such as (but not limited to) Canvas, MyEUR, Osiris, digital test system - e.
 Repeater student: a student who does not take courses nominally (because the course was not passed the first time or because the student did not attend the course the first time).